 I can go on and on about the fallacies with these “standard” prep plans.
 But I am going to switch gears for a second and flip the switch.

 What happens if you get stage lean EARLY?

 I cannot count the number of times I have heard, “be careful not to come in stage lean early!”

-The Five Stages of Contest Prep are the Transition Phase, Core Phase, Set-Point Phase, Metabolic Building Phase and Fine-Tuning Phase.
+The Five Phases of Contest Prep are the Transition Phase, Core Phase, Set-Point Phase, Metabolic Building Phase and Fine-Tuning Phase.

 The Transition Phase of prep is when you shift from Offseason to Contest Prep and usually lasts for 2 to 3 weeks…in some cases, longer.